Last updated 10 June 2020

 Anyone with a limited notion of Albert Einstein and Sir Isaac Newton’s scientific principles knows to experience a loss of gravity requires a departure from earth’s gravitational forces.
 Possibly a visit to outer space?
 Unless you have dreams of becoming one of Richard Branson’s future Virgin galactic astronauts, where you can venture into space for a (mere) US$250,000 investment, antigravity yoga provides an opportunity to defy gravity at a considerably lower cost.

-I was in Byron Bay over a long week-end with a group called Getaway Girls I wanted time to nourish mind, body and soul.
-The coastal sea-side town of Byron Bay, renown for its laid back lifestyle and relaxed beach culture, is the perfect destination for such intentions.
+I was in Byron Bay over a long weekend with a group called Getaway Girls I wanted time to nourish mind, body and soul.
+The coastal sea-side town of Byron Bay, renowned for its laid back lifestyle and relaxed beach culture, is the perfect destination for such intentions.

 Numerous places in Byron offer yoga classes, but only a few present antigravity yoga (also referred to as aerial yoga).
 When our all girl group met at the shed at Shooter’s pass in Byron’s hinterland, Kaylene Napoli, owner of Getaway Girls assured us antigravity yoga novices, “were about to experience something very unique.”

-findyoga.com.au suggest antigravity yoga was established in 1991.
-Describing the activity as “a fitness regime designed to increase one’s overall health and physical agility, while having fun and creating beauty.”
+Antigravity yoga was established in 1991.
+The activity is described as a fitness regime designed to increase one’s overall health and physical agility while having fun and creating beauty.

 Antigravity yoga is performed using the antigravity hammock, made from a stretchy, silk fabric connected by two overhead points.
 The soft fabric offers gentle supports to parts of your body.
 Advocates suggest this style of exercise provides relief to any compressed joints and helps with re-aligning the body.